10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The dealer was made aware of the issue and confirmed that parts were not yet available.
-The manufacturer was made aware of the issue and confirmed that parts were not yet available.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The local dealer was contacted.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact stated that the front passenger-??s side pillar leaked water during rainy weather.
-The contact received a notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
-The local dealer was not contacted.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The failure mileage was approximately 95,000.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The contact stated that while driving approximately 60 MPH, the B-pillar trim detached from the vehicle.
+The dealer was contacted.
+The manufacturer was not made aware of the issues.
+The failure mileage was approximately 120,000.
 VIN tool confirms parts not available.

 Explorer